Skip to content

 Two cities, one keyboard

-What changes and what stays the same when you split a working life between Tallinn and Istanbul.
+What changes and what stays the same when you split a working life between two cities.

-The cab ride from Sabiha Gökçen to my apartment in Kadıköy is forty minutes if traffic cooperates, ninety if it does not.
+The cab ride from the airport to the apartment is forty minutes if traffic cooperates, ninety if it does not.
 I usually finish a code review on the way.
 Different city, same review queue.

-When I started splitting time between Tallinn and Istanbul I expected the friction.
-Two languages, two keyboards (one Estonian, one Turkish), two morning routines, two notions of "lunch."
+When I started splitting time between two cities I expected the friction.
+Two languages, two keyboards, two morning routines, two notions of "lunch."
 What I did not expect is how little of the actual work changed.

 Sleep, mostly.
-Tallinn in winter is a long pause at noon.
-Istanbul in summer is a long pause at three.
+One city in winter is a long pause at noon.
+The other in summer is a long pause at three.
 I plan deep work around whichever pause my current city offers.
 The afternoon walk is not optional.

 Conversations with friends shift more than work.
-Estonians ask about projects.
-Turks ask about people.
+One city asks about projects, the other asks about people.
 Both are useful filters.

 The week.
 I still plan Monday, prototype Tuesday and Wednesday, harden Thursday, ship Friday.
 The cadence is portable.
 Cities are not.